 Dermatitis is an umbrella term for a range of inflammatory skin conditions of varying etiology.
 Common manifestations include erythema, scaling, vesicles, itching, and lichenification where there is chronic inflammation.

-Irritant contact dermatitis (ICD) is caused by direct toxicity and can occur in any person without prior sensitization.
-Allergic contact dermatitis (ACD) is a delayed hypersensitivity reaction, which requires prior sensitization.
+Irritant contact dermatitis is caused by direct toxicity and can occur in any person without prior sensitization.
+Allergic contact dermatitis is a delayed hypersensitivity reaction, which requires prior sensitization.
 Patients generally report pruritus, burning, erythema, swelling, and blistering with acute contact dermatitis, and pruritus, burning, erythema or hyperpigmentation, fissuring, and scaling with chronic contact dermatitis.

 Poison ivy, oak, and sumac dermatitis is the prototypical allergic contact dermatitis of the northern US.
 It is caused by skin contact with soluble oleoresins (urushiols) from the poison ivy, oak, and sumac plants (Toxicodendron species), resulting in severe acute dermatitis.
 Contact can result in a severe, itchy dermatitis, which often persists for 10 to 15 days.

 Immediate washing of the skin after inadvertent contact may prevent development of the allergic response.
 First-line treatment is corticosteroids: topically for mild to moderate cases, and orally for severe reactions.

 Recurrent crops of 1- to 2-mm vesicles, with pruritus on the palms, soles, and/or lateral aspects of the fingers.
 Pompholyx is a term often used synonymously with dyshidrotic dermatitis, but it is better used to describe more acute, severe eruptions of large bullae on the hands and feet.
 The common exacerbating factor is irritation, as seen in frequent hand washing, hyperhidrosis, and stress.
 However, the underlying etiology is unknown.